-Midseason is the 6-week fruiting period following the appearance of first V_3 -grown squares.
+Midseason is the 6-week fruiting period following the appearance of first $1/3$ -grown squares.
 The major concern during this period is insuring adequate fruit set.
 Proper crop management and frequent field inspection often can prevent premature insecticide applications during this period.

 Late season is the remainder of the production season when the major concern is boll protection.
-In fields where insecticide applications were initiated during the midseason and late-season periods, boll protection should be a primary concern as long as immature bolls are present which can be expected to mature before the average frost date for the area or before crop termination through the use of desiccants or defoliants.
+In fields where insecticide applications were initiated during the midseason or late-season periods, boll protection should be a primary concern as long as immature bolls are present which can be expected to mature before the average frost date for the area or before crop termination through the use of desiccants or defoliants.

-Since cotton grown under irrigation or on high-yielding land is subject to insect damage later in the season than dryland production, any management practice which prolongs plant growth (particularly late irrigation and excessive nitrogen use) should be avoided during the late season.
+Since cotton grown under irrigation or on high-yielding land is subject to insect damage later in the season than dryland production, any management practice which prolongs plant growth (particularly late-irrigation and excessive nitrogen use) should be avoided during the late season.

+Bollworms, tobacco budworms, pink bollworms and boll weevils are the principal insects involved in the late season control program.
+Apply insecticides when infestation counts and crop damage indicate the need.
 Insecticides may be required at application intervals of not more than 5 days for effective control of the boll weevil, bollworm, tobacco budworm and pink bollworm.